 Cortisol is a hormone that responds to stress.
 When cortisol is high, it can lead to weight gain, sleep problems and excess belly fat.

-Taking a few steps back may help cortisol levels return to normal and aid in weight loss.
+So, taking a few steps back and cutting down on the training may help cortisol levels return to normal and aid in weight loss.

 Menopause and other hormonal imbalances can make weight loss more difficult.